JashDharia/South-Carolina-Energy-Analysis/README.md

 This project successfully addresses the challenges of peak energy demand by focusing on demand-side management strategies ⚡.
 By analyzing energy consumption patterns, implementing demand response programs, and engaging with the community, the project aims to reduce peak energy demand, improve grid reliability, and promote environmental sustainability 🌱🌍.
 The final model and Shiny app provide valuable tools for understanding and predicting energy consumption, enabling the energy company to make informed decisions and optimize energy usage during peak periods 🔋.

----

-## Contact 📧

-For questions or more information, feel free to reach out:

-- **Project Team Lead** - email@example.com 📧